- Category: Rubbish and recycling

 - Unwanted mail - to reduce the amount of unwanted mail through your letterbox there are several things you can do; Register with the Mailing Preference Service to stop receiving unsolicited/addressed advertising mail like credit card applications.

-- Choose reuseable items like cloth napkins, refillable pens and non-disposable razors
+- Choose reusable items like cloth napkins, refillable pens and non-disposable razors

 - Opt for ceramic crockery with cloth napkins instead of paper or plastic alternatives